Browsing Content on IPFS

-As mentioned on the About IPFS page, every file added to the IPFS network is given an unique address based on its contents.
-So if you have an image stored on IPFS, its IPFS address would be based on the hash of the bits that compose that image.
+As mentioned on the page, every file added to the IPFS network is given a unique address based on its contents which is called a Content Identifier, or CID.
+So if you have an image stored on IPFS, its CID would be based on the hash of the bits that compose that image.

 /ipfs/tells the gateway that you're providing the address of a piece of content stored on IPFS.
 The